When will the 2026 applications open?

 Should I contact the faculty member before applying?

 If you have a question about their project, feel free to reach out directly.
-However, most faculty are very busy and may not have time to respond to all inquires.
+However, most faculty are very busy and may not have time to respond to all inquiries.
 Once you are selected, we will work to match you with a project and faculty advisor.

 Are there quotas for students?